amanmdesai/pygrc/README.md

 ##  Description

-A package to read SPARC data for Galactic Rotation Curves
+A package to read and fit SPARC data for Galactic Rotation Curves

 ## Installation